josephwilk/strangeloop2014/readme.md

 .Π.
 ```

-You have at your hands the capability to make every possible sound imaginable.
+You have at your hands the capability to make every sound imaginable.

 ```clojure
 (definst creativity [amp 9999] (* amp (lf-saw 300)))